tiker/albion-data-website/index.md

 At the time of writing the following are the available (well-supported) configuration options:
 ```
 "C:\Program Files\Albion Data Client\albiondata-client.exe" -h
   -d	If specified no attempts will be made to upload data to remote server.
   -debug
     	Enable debug logging.
   -events string
     	Whitelist of event IDs to output messages when debugging.
 Comma separated.
   -events-ignore string
     	Blacklist of event IDs to hide messages when debugging.
 Comma separated.
   -i string
     	Base URL to send PUBLIC data to, can be 'nats://', 'http://' or 'noop' and can have multiple uploaders.
-Comma separated. (default "nats://public:thenewalbiondata@www.albion-online-data.com:4222")
+Comma separated. (default "http+pow://www.albion-online-data.com:4223")
   -ignore-decode-errors
     	Ignore the decoding errors when debugging
   -l string
     	Listen on this comma separated devices instead of all available
   -minimize
     	Automatically minimize the window.
+  -no-limit
+    	Use all available CPU cores
   -o string
     	Parses a local file instead of checking albion ports.
   -operations string
     	Whitelist of operation IDs to output messages when debugging.
 Comma separated.
   -operations-ignore string
     	Blacklist of operation IDs to hide messages when debugging.
 Comma separated.
+  -output-file
+    	Enable logging to file.
   -p string
     	Base URL to send PRIVATE data to, can be 'nats://', 'http://' or 'noop' and can have multiple uploaders.
 Comma separated.
+  -record string
+    	Enable recording commands to a file for debugging later.
 ```

 ## Disable Start With Windows